vasapaun/findname/README.md

 Options:

-    -i[nverse]  - Find all filenames mismatching the given regex
+    -i[nverse]  - Find all filenames MISmatching the given regex

     -d[elete]   - Delete(unlink) all filenames found (You will be prompted for confirmation regarding each file found)